Are you ready for Thanksgiving?

 - Maggiano’s Little Italy

-Kindly check website for the time.
+Kindly check their websites for the time.

 Let’s plan what to do!